top of page

 - ‘Corpus Alimentation’ audience member -

-Photographers: Nadia Milford, and Eammon Sweeney - CreativeImageWorx
+Photographers: Nadia Milford and Eammon Sweeney - CreativeImageWorx

 Lost In Feeling

-A mass public participation work for audience, community and artists exploring our need to connect to others, to be seen and to be heard, 'Lost In Feeling' re-imagines being in a large gathering (e.g. a demonstration, a celebration) where the self is both lost within and empowered by being part of a mass gathering.
+Exploring our need to connect to others, to be seen and to be heard, 'Lost In Feeling' re-imagines being in a large gathering (e.g. a demonstration, a celebration) where the self is both lost within and empowered by being part of a mass gathering.

 Occupying public space with bodies, sound and the use of localised FM radio networks, the choreography emerges through a performed score that instigates and investigates swarm behaviours through embodied algorithmic thinking.